 Resume' and Technical Report Writing: Structure and presentation, planning, defining the career objective, projecting one's strengths and skill-sets, summary, formats and styles, Letter-writing.
 Reading Comprehension: Reading for facts, guessing meanings from context, scanning, skimming, inferring meaning and critical reading.

-- Explain the rules of formal and informal situational dialogues and develop ywerbal&non verbal communication skills. - 2.
-Build academic vocabulary, use a variety of accurate sentence structure and utilize digital literacy tools to develop writing and grammar skills

-- 3. Express clarity of thoughts, capability to hold the discussion with everyone and develop analytical thinking. - 4.
-Develop the skills needed for approaching different types of interviews - 5.
-Illustrate the report writing and summarize the main ideas of report; apply key elements of structure and style in drafting loner documents. - 6.
-Read an increasing range of different types of texts by combining contextual, semantic, grammatical and phonic knowledge. - 7.
-Summarize the personal details, Customize the objectives statement for each position you are applying for job.
+- 1. Explain the rules of formal and informal situational dialogues and develop verbal & non-verbal communication skills. - 2.
+Build academic vocabulary, use a variety of accurate sentence structures and utilize digital literacy tools to develop writing and grammar skills. - 3.
+Express thoughts with clarity and hold discussions with everyone to develop analytical thinking.
+4. Develop the skills required for attending different types of interviews. - 5.
+Illustrate the report writing and summarize the main ideas of report; apply key elements of structure and style in drafting loner documents and read an increasing range of text.